Traveling the Baltics By Bus

 Address: Latgale Suburb, Riga, LV-1050, Latvia

-You’re also right next to the Old Central Market where you can see local life in action or grab some street food, the market is set within old military hangers so it’s also just very impressive to look at.
+You’ll exit the station right next to the Old Central Market where you can see local life in action or grab some street food, the market is set within old military hangers so it’s also just very impressive to look at.

 Best Hotels in Riga: